Testing accuracy of qubit rotations on a public quantum computer: Test of rotation on a qubit

-The essence of the Born rule test lies in its simplicity.
-We use a minimal set of operations to prepare a parameter dependent linear combination of the initial state $\ket{0}$ and the excited state $\ket{1}$ in the Hilbert space of a qubit.
+We use a minimal set of operations to prepare a parameter dependent linear combination of the ground state $\ket{0}$ and the excited state $\ket{1}$ in the Hilbert space of a qubit.
 The operations we use conform to native gates \cite{native} provided by IBM Quantum cloud computing.